 Engagements, marriages, births -- life's new beginnings and major milestones call for extra-special celebrations.
 A shower brunch is the perfect solution.
 With a late morning to early afternoon time frame, it's flexible enough to suit your guests' varied schedules.
 Need a little help making it happen?
-We have ideas for food, drink, and festive touches to make your gathering truly memorable.
+We have easy ideas for food, drink, and festive touches to make your gathering truly memorable.

 Pretty Party Food for a Festive Shower Brunch